Dyson V11 Torque Drive vs. Outsize

 The Outsize, in particular, won’t be practical for handheld use because of its bulk.

-I tried using it to clean our dining room chair’s backrest, and my arm burned within 5 minutes.
+I tried using it to clean the backrest of our dining room chair, and my arm began to burn within five minutes.

-Sure, it holds a lot of dirt, but it’s a workout to use if you have to carry it.
+Sure, it holds a lot of dirt, but it’s a workout to carry.

 The Outsize has a broader nozzle – close to 3 inches than the Torque Drive.
 It’s a similar width to most upright vacuums and will cover more ground.

-Each has a similar brush design and adjustable gates that users can open or close depending on their needs.
+Each has a similar brush design and adjustable gates that users can open or close as needed.

 With the gates open, larger debris will fit, but the seal is compromised, so it can’t clean embedded dirt.

-Close the gates if there’s a need to deep clean.
+Close the gates if a deep clean is needed.

 I’d leave it in the middle to get the best of both worlds.
 It’s a good compromise between cleaning performance and usability.